 The Company has existing and pending trademark registrations for its products for terms ranging from 10 to 20 years.
-Its trademark registrations include those for the Petron logo, Gasul (stylized) and Fiesta Gas with device.
-The Company also has copyrights for its 7-kg LPG container, "Gasulito" with stylized letter "P" and two flames, for "2T Powerburn," and for Petron New Logo (22 styles).
+Its trademark registrations include those for the Petron logo, Petron word mark, Gasul (stylized), Fiesta Gas word mark, Petron's canopy fascia, Turbo Diesel, XCS, Blaze Racing, Diesel Max, Petron Value Card, Reyna, Rev-X, Sprint and Treats.
+The Company also has copyrights for the Petron New Logo (22 styles).
 Under Philippine law, copyrights subsist during the lifetime of the creator and for another 50 years after the creator's death.
-In addition, the Company has registered industrial designs for its Petron Specialty Lubricant Bottle (1L container), Petron Engine Oil Bottles (4L and 6L container), Petron Fiesta 2.7kg LPG Cylinder, Petron Gasul 2.7kg LPG Cylinder, Petron Engine Oil Bottles (1L and 800ML Jerry can bottle container), and Petron Gasul Elite (gas cylinder).
+In addition, the Company has registered industrial designs for its Petron Specialty Lubricant Bottle (1L container), Petron Engine Oil Bottles (1L and 800ML Jerry can bottle container), and Petron Gasul Elite (gas cylinder).
 The Company has not had any significant disputes with respect to any of its trademarks or copyrights.

-As of March 31, 2025, the Company has filed around 176 trademark applications in Malaysia for brands relating to its Malaysian operations.
-It has obtained copyright protection for the stylized letter "P" and has registered other trademarks in Malaysia, including "Petron", "Gasul", "Fiesta Gas" and "Energen".
+As of April 30, 2025, the Company has filed around 176 trademark applications in Malaysia for brands relating to its Malaysian operations.
+It has obtained copyright protection for the stylized letter "P" and has registered other trademarks in Malaysia, including "Petron", "Gasul", "Fiesta Gas", "Rev-X", "Turbo Diesel" and "XCS".